Northland Waters background

 In March and April 2026, councils from each participating district re-committed to forming the CCO with an 'in principle' decision to proceed with establishment.

-At these meetings, councils considered the draft legal documents to establish the company and commit in principle to its incorporation.
+At these meetings, councils considered the draft legal documents to establish the company and committed in principle to its incorporation.